kevinconway/Modelo.js/doc/deferred.rst

 *Aliases: success, done*

-Registers a callback function to be executed upon resolution of this deferred.
+Registers a callback function to be executed upon resolution of this Deferred.
-Functions registered with `callback` will be passed the value of the deferred as an argument when called.
-Functions registered after the deferred has already been resolved will be automatically executed.
+Functions registered with `callback` will be passed the value of the Deferred as an argument when called.
+Functions registered after the Deferred has already been resolved will be automatically executed.

 All callbacks are launched asynchronously using the defer.js library.